thankthemaker/rESCue/README.md

 ### Battery monitor

-The battery monitor uses a simple voltage divider which allows measuring the voltage from 0 - 100 V with the analog input of an ESP32.
-The voltage divider.
+The battery monitor uses either the CANBUS or a simple externale voltage divider which allows measuring the voltage from 0 - 100 V with the analog input of an ESP32.

 The ESP12 uses 12bit (0-4095 )and 3.3V logic.

 ![Battery Monitor wiring](docs/images/battery-monitor-wiring.png)

-The battery level is monitored against the configured values.
+The battery level is monitored against the configured values, no matter if CANBUS or ean external voltage divider is used.
 If the battery level drops close the configured value, the piezo buzzer will give you a warning tone.
 If the battery level drops under the configured value, an alarm tone sounds.

 If a WS28xx stripe is connected, the battery level will also been shown in 100/PIXEL_NUMBER steps, e.g. if a stipe with 5 pixel is connected, each pixel represents 20% of the capacity.
 Every single pixel is further subdivided and changes color from green to red.